The head of alternative asset investments for the

-Uebele, who was hired in 2001 to lead OPERS’ first investments in private equity, left the state pension fund on May 9.
-A source at OPERS would not say where Uebele is headed next, and added that OPERS has no plans yet to replace him.
-Before he joined OPERS, Uebele was with the
+Greg Uebele, who was hired in 2001 to lead OPERS’s first investments in private equity, left the pension on May 9.
+A source at OPERS would not say where he’s headed next, and added that OPERS has no plans yet to replace him.
+Uebele joined OPERS from the

-When Uebele joined OPERS in 2001, the limited partner had recently set a 4% allocation target to private equity.
-OPERS raised the target to 5% last year and added a new 5% target allocation to a $13 billion health care fund also under OPERS’ management.
+When Uebele joined OPERS in 2001, the limited partner had recently set a 4 percent target allocation target to private equity.
+OPERS raised the target to 5 percent last year and added a new 5 percent target allocation to a $13 billion health care fund also under the OEPRS’s management.

 The pension fund expects to commit about $1.2 billion per year across both allocations through 2013, according to its 2008 investment plan.
-The LP typically commits $20 million to $200 million to buyout funds.
+The LP commits slugs of $20 million to $200 million to buyout funds.